Seeding with Costly Network Information: Extensions to other influence models

-For diffusion processes that can be cast as a triggering set model, we can implement queries by having the probed nodes reveal their triggering sets, and proceeding to probe the revealed nodes.
-Starting form random initial nodes, each triggering set corresponds to a batch of directed edges that are incoming to the probed node.
-We can use the number of reachable initial nodes to implement an approximate greedy heuristic as described in Appendix \ref{app:sec:ext} --- see Figure \ref{fig:linear_threshold_queries}.
+For diffusion processes that can be cast as a triggering set model, we can implement queries by having the probed nodes reveal their triggering sets.
+Starting from random initial nodes, each triggering set corresponds to a batch of directed edges that are incoming to the probed node.
+We can use the number of reachable initial nodes to implement an approximate greedy heuristic as described in Appendix \ref{app:ext} --- see Figure \ref{fig:linear_threshold_queries}.
 One needs to analyze the specific diffusion process and the triggering distributions to provide approximation guarantees using a bounded number of queries.

-In the particular case of the linear threshold model, the proof of Theorem \ref{thm:main_spreading_queries}, and its adaptation to directed graphs in Appendix \ref{app:sec:ext}, continue to hold with little change.
+In the particular case of the linear threshold model, the proof of Theorem \ref{thm:main_spreading_queries}, and its adaptation to directed graphs in Appendix \ref{app:ext}, continue to hold with little change.
 Using $k$ batches of $\rho$ reversed cascades, we can provide an approximate $k$-IM solution for the linear threshold model over directed graphs.
 At each stage we choose $\rho$ initial nodes at random and implement $\rho$ cascades in reverse.
-In each reversed cascade, we start from the initial node, reveal her triggering set, and then proceeding to probe the node that is revealed in the triggering set, etc. After each batch of $\rho$ reversed cascades, we choose the node that appears the most number of times, discarding those cascades that include the already chosen seeds.
-Following Theorem \ref{thm:main_spreading_queries}, we can provide a $(1-1/ e) L-\epsilon n$ approximation guarantee, by running $k\rho = {81 k^2 \log (\frac {6nk}{\epsilon})}/{\epsilon^3}$ reversed cascades.
+In each reversed cascade, we start from the initial node, reveal her triggering set, and then proceeding to probe the node that is revealed in the triggering set, etc. After each batch of $\rho$ reversed cascades, we choose the node that appears the most number of times, discarding those cascades that include any of the already chosen seeds.
+Following Theorem \ref{thm:main_spreading_queries}, we can provide a $(1-1/ e) {\opt}-\epsilon n$ approximation guarantee, by running $k\rho = k \lceil \normalcolor {81 k \log (\frac {6nk}{\epsilon})}/{\epsilon^3} \rceil \normalcolor$ reversed cascades.

 To bound the number of edge queries, recall that each triggering set in the linear threshold model consists of at most a single node.
 Hence, each reversed cascade corresponds to a path of length at most $n$ --- see Figure~\ref{fig:linear_threshold_queries}.
-Therefore, we can bound the total number of queried edges by $nk\rho = {81 n k^2 \log (\frac {6nk}{\epsilon})}/{\epsilon^3}$.
-In Theorem \ref{theo:main_lin_threshold_queries}, we state how our results translate to the case of $k$-IM with the linear threshold model over directed graphs.
+Therefore, we can bound the total number of queried edges by $nk\rho = n k \lceil \normalcolor {81 k \log (\frac {6nk}{\epsilon})}/{\epsilon^3} \rceil \normalcolor$.
+In Theorem \ref{theo:main_lin_threshold_queries}, we state our results formally for the case of $k$-IM with the linear threshold model over directed graphs.